JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 ```
 Implement a function `find_food(::Sheep, ::World)` which returns either a
 `Grass` (sampled from all `Grass`es with the given food probability $p_f$) or returns `nothing`.

+Hint: You can use `StatsBase.sample` to choose a random element from a vector.

 ```@raw html
 </div></div>